-- Both have bonds with the Soviet Union.
-(Gary Vaynerchuk was born on Belarus, Fidel made an alliance with the USSR to respond to the US’s pressures to remove him from government).
+- Both had bonds with the Soviet Union.
+(Gary Vaynerchuk was born on Belarus; Fidel made an alliance with the USSR to respond to the US’s pressures).

-- And most importantly: both have a considerable amount of haters.
+- And most importantly: both have a considerable amount of skeptics.

 Criticism is one of the battles any entrepreneur has to fight.
 Deal with it.
 Accept it.
 That’s why I love when Patrick Bet-David says one of the skills Millionaires master is persuasion: the ability to convince those around you, convince even your critics, that your idea can work.
 The interesting thing about this battle is that persuasion starts with convincing yourself.